0xriku/0xriku/readme.md

+Rust & Typescript.

-Hope you're having a nice day :)
+Have a nice day!

 <!---
 0xriku/0xriku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.